 If you live in the Hudson Valley area and want to make your MMA dream a reality, learn how to defend yourself and get into the best shape of your life, give us a call at: 845-392-8495.
 Come check out Precision Boxing and MMA, the Hudson Valley’s premier mixed martial arts academy precisionmixedmartialarts.com

 Women are no strangers to violence.
 It’s not rare that we hear of women being victimized in modern society.
-The statistics of women experiencing sexual or physical violence are scary and a true realization that women aren’t being encouraged to be properly taught how to defend themselves in confrontations or assaults.
-While abuse may happen to anyone, women are by far the more frequent victims of abuse.
-This is the optimal reason of why learning to protect yourself against harm is important.
-Women shouldn’t rely solely on male figures, groups or weapons to defend themselves, they should be mentally and physically prepared to defend against attacks if need be.
+The statistics of women experiencing sexual or physical violence are scary and a true realization that women aren’t being encouraged to be properly taught how to defend themselves in assault situations.
+While abuse may happen to anyone, women are by far the more frequent victims.
+This is the optimal reason why instead of participating in spin class to get better at riding a bicycle women should view learning how to protect themselves as a priority.
+Women shouldn’t rely solely on male figures, groups or weapons to defend themselves, they should be mentally and physically prepared to defend against attackers if need be at any moment.
 Men are often viewed as stronger and bigger, which may often be the case in most confrontations, but knowing how to use your opponent’s mechanics against them is key to surviving and protecting yourself in any situation.
-Brazilian Jiu-jitsu is a martial art that teaches smaller individuals how to use bigger opponent’s height, weight and movement to their advantage.
-This sport enables women to fight off attackers of any size and allows them to build confidence, a key to gaining advantage in violent engagements.
-Women don’t have to feel helpless in attacks or fall victim to physical and sexual abuse, with the proper instruction and environment, individuals can be given the tools to defend themselves.
+Brazilian Jiu Jitsu or BJJ is a martial art that teaches smaller individuals how to use bigger opponent’s height, weight and movement to their advantage.
+This sport enables women to fight off attackers of any size and allows them to build confidence, an essential key to gaining advantage in violent engagements.
+Women don’t have to feel helpless in attacks or fall victim to physical and sexual abuse, with the proper instruction and environment, women can be given the tools to defend themselves.
 At Precision Boxing and MMA, we offer various disciplines that teach self-defense, satisfying multiple ambitions of our practitioners.
-Our BJJ class is taught by knowledgeable instructors of the sport in an accepting, controlled environment.
-BJJ teaches individuals how to be comfortable in uncomfortable situations by empowering students with knowledge and self defense techniques.
-If you’re interested in learning a sport that’ll teach you self-defense and promote confidence Call 845-392-8495 or visit http://www.precisionmixedmartialarts.com
+Our BJJ classes are taught by knowledgeable instructors of the sport in an accepting, controlled environment.
+BJJ teaches individuals how to be comfortable in uncomfortable situations by empowering students with knowledge and various techniques to safely defuse any situation.
+If you’re interested in learning a sport that’ll teach you self-defense and promote confidence Call 845.392.8495 or visit http://www.precisionmixedmartialarts.com

 It’s not uncommon to experience anxiety before joining a sport.
 Feeling uneasy about partaking in any new activity rattles many nerves, as one is usually unsure of what to expect.
 A common fear of a newcomer is that they will feel unwelcome and think they aren’t good enough.
 These irrational fears are unfortunately what hinder many potential practitioners of ever stepping foot on the mat to train MMA or Boxing.
 Our students at Precision Boxing & MMA have shared their stories of being nervous about participating in class for the first time, but after walking through our doors and stepping on the mat, everything else fell in line and they keep coming back for more practice.
 We offer a welcoming atmosphere here and our instructors are very attentive to all of our students.
 Anxiety is an innate response to new experiences that can be overcome or controlled.
 Many of the advanced practitioners of the sport still have pre-fight nerves before fighting their opponents.
 However, their anxiety is controlled or eliminated by self-confidence.
 They cannot predict the initial result of the fight, but they are confident in themselves to accept whatever may happen and therefore have the ability to calm their nerves.
 Setting aside personal reservations and irrational anxieties is the key to being open to new experiences and start training.
 Check out what long time Precision student Jason Harley has to say about initially overcoming his anxiety to train and how joining has improved his life tremendously!